microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 WordRejectThreshold = 75
 ```

-We have specified two parameters that affect how the analytic: the languages to search for and a confidence threshold.
+We have specified two parameters that affect how the analytic runs, namely the languages to search for and a confidence threshold.
 For full details on these and other available options, please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_5/MediaServer_12.5_Documentation/Help/index.html#Configuration/Analysis/OCR/_OCR.htm).

 ### Output